geoserver/geoserver-cite-tools/README.md

 name suffixed with "-log".
 For example, to view the WFS 1.0 logs:

     ant wfs-1.0-log

-To clean results from previous test runs run the command:

-    ant clean

 Testing from the Web Application
 --------------------------------